 Description of the position

-The Amsterdam Institute of Advanced Metropolitan Solutions (AMS) has funded a postdoc position in our research group to integrate data from two main information domains that maintain and collect (3D)data about the built environment: BIM (building information modelling) and Geographic Information (Geo).
+The Amsterdam Department of Advanced Metropolitan Solutions (AMS) has funded a postdoc position in our research group to integrate data from two main information domains that maintain and collect (3D)data about the built environment: BIM (building information modelling) and Geographic Information (Geo).
 The project aims to develop a fundamental solution to integrate models of single buildings and construction sites (BIM) with models of complete urban areas (Geo).
 The solution will allow us to access BIM data from Geo applications and access geo data in BIM applications.

 The task of the postdoc is to analyse the data requirements from a few selected use cases: what data do BIM-professionals need and what data do Geo-professionals need to accommodate the workflows and applications of the use cases?
 From those data requirement analyses, the postdoc will design and prototype interoperability solutions.